vijay-eis/rfcs/text/0000-localizing-api-messages.md

 - This is a well known pattern in the Java community

 *Cons*

+## Risks and Drawbacks

+Why should we not do this?

+A genuine and thoughtful consideration to risks and drawbacks is essential for a well-rounded proposal.

 ## Unresolved Questions
 - How do we allow tenants to change default locale ?